vonera/FEM_GPD/README.md

 Given a series of threshold excesses and covariates for multiple locations the framework provides an optimal sparse solution for the spatio-temporal clustering problem by incorporating information theory based model selection criteria and L1-regularized regression.
 The framework goes beyond a priori probabilistic and deterministic assumptions typical for standard approaches like Hidden Markov Models (HMM) and Gaussian Mixture Models (GMM).

-The nonstationarity and the non-homogeneity of the data are resolved by describing the underlying behavior by a set of \(K\leq 1\) locally stationary models and a spatial nonstationary switching process \(Γ(s, t)\), where \(K > 1\) indicates the existence of systematically missing covariates.
+The nonstationarity and the non-homogeneity of the data are resolved by describing the underlying behavior by a set of K>=1 locally stationary models and a spatial nonstationary switching process Γ(s, t), where K > 1 indicates the existence of systematically missing covariates.

 The realization of framework allows to consider simultaneously different configurations of the problem referring to hyper-parameter tuning of: